gurevichlab/nerpa/README.md

 <a name="sec_feedback"></a>
 ## Feedback and bug reports
-You can leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/nerpa/issues) (*recommended way*) or sent it via e-mail: [aleksey.gurevich@spbu.ru](mailto:aleksey.gurevich@spbu.ru)
+You can leave your comments and bug reports at [https://github.com/gurevichlab/nerpa/issues](https://github.com/gurevichlab/nerpa/issues) (*recommended way*) or sent it via e-mail to [alexey.gurevich@helmholtz-hips.de](alexey.gurevich@helmholtz-hips.de).

 Your comments, bug reports, and suggestions are **very welcomed**.
 They will help us to improve Nerpa further.
-In particular, we would love to hear your thought on desired features of the future Nerpa web service (will be available from <http://cab.cc.spbu.ru/> soon).

-If you have any troubles running Nerpa, please attach `nerpa.log` from the directory `<output_dir>`.
+If you have any troubles running Nerpa, please attach `nerpa.log` from the output directory.